SridharKadhiri/SridharKadhiri/README.md

 # Kadhiri Sridhar - Data Analysis Portfolio

-**Summary**
+**Objectives**

-As a data analyst with a passion for learning and a strong work ethic, I am excited to bring my skills and experience to the table in any data-driven organization.
-With proficiency in Tableau, MS Excel, Python, and MySQL, I am well-equipped to handle the most complex data analysis challenges.
+As a data analyst, I love learning and working hard.
+I'm eager to use my skills and experience to help any organization that uses data to make decisions.
+I know how to use Tableau, Microsoft Excel, Python, and MySQL to analyze data, even when it's complicated.

-I am excited to explore new opportunities and take on new challenges in the field of data analysis.
-Please do not hesitate to contact me if you have any questions or would like to discuss my qualifications further
+I'm enthusiastic about finding new opportunities and taking on exciting challenges in the world of data analysis.
+If you have any questions or want to know more about my qualifications, feel free to reach out to me.

+In summary, I'm skilled in using Jupyter Notebook, MySQL, Tableau, and Excel for data analysis and ready to contribute my expertise to any data-driven organization.

+**Proficiency**
- - Jupyter Notebook
+ - Jupyter Notebook (Python)
  - MySQL
  - Tableau
  - Excel

 **About me**
 - My Tableau Dashboards : [My_viz](https://public.tableau.com/app/profile/sridhar.kadhiri)